Blobanium/PerformacraftX-Modpack/README.md

 NOTE: If there is a mod thats yours and want to have your mod removed from this pack, please let Blobanium know.

+This modpack is designed for Minecraft 1.16.5

+If you need help Check wiki on this github

 ## Things that i still need to do

 * ~~Credit everyones mods i included into this modpack~~ now we probably need to create a link to everyones mod.